royludo/cd2sbgnml/README.md

 ## Acknowledgements

-This work was initially done at [Sysbio group](http://sysbio.curie.fr/) in [Institut Curie](https://curie.fr/) under the supervision of Andrei Zinovyev, in collaboration with Alexander Mazein from [EISBM](http://www.eisbm.org/).
+This work was initially done at [Sysbio group](http://sysbio.curie.fr/) in [Institut Curie](https://curie.fr/) under the supervision of Andrei Zinovyev, in collaboration with Alexander Mazein from [EISBM](http://www.eisbm.org/) and the Disease Maps community.

 Thanks to Frank T. Bergmann for his SBGN rendering tool which made debugging a whole lot easier.

 Thanks to Nicolas, Laetitia, Henri, Choumouss and Julien for the everyday office mate support.

-And thanks to Olga for this translation rule sheet that, in the end, definitely had a real part in this project.
+And thanks to Olga Ivanova for this translation rule sheet that, in the end, definitely had a real part in this project.